DIY Wood Countertops for Kitchen: Your Concise Guide

 Janka Score: 2,350

-For Mesquite’s ($151 per square foot) premium pricing you’re getting a wood so durable it will last as long as your home.
-Mesquite gives a rich reddish brown color that almost glows when polished.
+For Mesquite’s ($151 per square foot) premium pricing, you’re getting wood so durable start from home remodeling to years after.
+Mesquite gives a rich reddish-brown color that almost glows when polished.

 Janka Score: 2,350